lawgoh/getcleanproject/README.md

 Step 1: Merges the training and the test sets to create one data set

-First read the files into data frames, then column combine the activity and subject values.
+> First read the files into data frames, then column combine the activity and subject values.
 Then row combine the test and training data into a merged data frame.

 Step 2: Extract only mean and std dev of each measurement

-Select out the required columns from the merged data frame.
+> Select out the required columns from the merged data frame by inspecting the code book.

 Step 3: Uses descriptive activity names to name the activities in the data set

-Factorise the values of the desired Activity column and label the levels accordingly.
+> Factorise the values of the desired Activity column and label the levels accordingly.

-Step 4: Appropriately labels the data set with descriptive variable names List the names of the variables and assign as the column names.
+Step 4: Appropriately labels the data set with descriptive variable names
+> List the names of the variables and assign as the column names.

 Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-Use the reshape library and melt the activity and subject then calculate the mean.
+> Use the reshape library and melt the activity and subject then calculate the mean.
 Write the file.

 2. Code Book
 ----------------------